ninjaas/changeMyGovernment/README.md

 - We need tools to take People consensus for problems.
 In the interest of our society and our systems!

-- Issue Trackers:
+##### Issue Trackers:
- Online Communities to discuss and brainstorm People's problems, giving faster solutions.
+ Online Communities to discuss and brainstorm People's problems, getting closer to reality and thus giving faster solutions.

 - We need Radical changes.